tszhong0411/honghong.me/README.md

 This project has been possible thanks to the wonderful open-source community.
 Special thanks to [Timothy](https://www.timlrx.com/) for the [Tailwind nextjs starter blog template](https://github.com/timlrx/tailwind-nextjs-starter-blog).

-This project also uses / adapts the following open-source projects.
+This project also uses/adapts the following open-source projects.

 Without them, this project would not have been possible: